Home | Near the Fast Water Stories | Delta Birds Coloring Book | Delta Art Gallery | Contact

 It is also either illegal and/or not recommended you move or transport an injured animal or bird unless instructed.

-web site is to help you get started with birding in the Delta safely and easily.
+My hope of this web site is to help you get started enjoying birdwatching in the Delta safely and easily.

-If you have a photo of a wild bird you want help to identify, E-Mail or snail mail to: Bethi Carver P.O.
-Box 2022, Bethel Island, CA 94511.
+If you have a photo of a wild bird you want help to identify -

-Best Birding!
-Near The Fast Water
+Best Birding is Near The Fast Water.! ..
+Bethi